 Children on farms face special risks.
-Many of the tractor deaths in Australia have been children.
-Most of these were aged under five.
+Approximately 20 children under the age of 15 years old die on Australian farms each year.
+Many of these children are under five.
 Older children are at risk too, especially when they help with farm work.